Parlor palms (Chamaedorea elegans) and cat palms (Chamaedorea cataractarum) are quite similar in the world of indoor palms.

 Low-Maintenance and Easy to Care For

-- The cat palm and parlor palm are both low-maintenance plants, making them sought after by homeowners that are busy and on the go constantly.
+• The cat palm and parlor palm are both low-maintenance plants, making them a more popular choice for busy homeowners constantly on the go.

-- They usually do not need to be repotted until they are noticeably different in size after years of growth.
+• They typically only need to be repotted once they are noticeably different in size after years of growth.

 Slow Growers